Perspective | What if this isn’t about Dwayne Haskins? What if it’s all about Alex Smith?

 With Haskins inactive, if Allen gets hurt on the first play, Smith is in the game.
 There’s no alternative.

-If both the coaching staff and Smith think that Alex is ready to play — and they apparently do — then it is just a matter of time, and probably not much of it, before Smith takes over.
+If both the coaching staff and Smith think that he is ready to play — and they apparently do — then it is just a matter of time, and probably not much of it, before Smith takes over.

-Allen, undrafted in 2018, is an admirable overachiever who lost his last six starts in Carolina last year, when he ranked 35th in quarterback rating.
+Allen, undrafted in 2018, is an admirable overachiever who lost his last six starts with Carolina last year, when he ranked 30th in quarterback rating.
 Smith has passed for 34,068 yards, 33rd in NFL history, which is more than Hall of Famers Steve Young, Y.A.
 Tittle, Troy Aikman and Sonny Jurgensen.

 Go on, tell me with a straight face this isn’t all about Smith.